Discrete groups of packed, non-positively curved, Gromov hyperbolic metric spaces: Packed, GCB-spaces

 (Notice that, in \cite{CavS20}, the above estimates are proved with an additional multiplicative factor $2$.
 This is due to the fact that, in \cite{CavS20}, the contraction maps in the spaces under consideration are $\frac{2r}{R}$-Lipschitz, while here these maps are precisely $\frac{r}{R}$-Lipschitz.)
-Some basic examples of GCB-spaces that are $P_0$-packed at scale $r_0$ are: \begin{itemize} \itemsep-1mm \item[i)] complete, simply connected Riemannian manifolds $X$ with pinched, nonpositive sectional curvature $\kappa' \leq K(X) \leq \kappa \leq 0$; \item[ii)] complete, geodesically complete, CAT$(\kappa)$-spaces $X$ with $\kappa \leq 0$ of dimension at most $n$ and volume of balls of radius $1$ at most $V_0$; \item[iii)] simply connected $M^\kappa$-complexes of {\em bounded geometry} without free faces, for $\kappa \leq 0$.
+Some basic examples of GCB-spaces that are $P_0$-packed at scale $r_0$ are: